-Rich and delicious shortbread cookies are dipped in chocolate and topped with candy cane pieces.
-An easy gluten free and vegan treat to enjoy during the holiday season.
+Rich and delicious chocolate dipped shortbread cookies are topped with colorful candy cane pieces.
+This is an easy gluten free and vegan treat to enjoy during the holiday season.

-Christmas is just a week away now, and you need easy recipes, right?
-Besides all the running around and cleaning and wrapping and cooking, you may want to do a little baking, too.
+Christmas is coming soon, and you need easy recipes, right?
+Besides all the running around and cleaning and wrapping and cooking, you may want to do a little holiday cookie baking, too.

 Let’s keep it simple with these chocolate dipped shortbread cookies.

 Remember the Bohemian crescent cookies?
 With the powdered sugar coating?